 Dirofilariasis in Dogs (Heartworms in Dogs)

-Dogs suffering from heartworms are, in fact, infested by the organism Dirofilaria immitis, a parasitic nematode (roundworm) commonly referred to as the heartworm.
-The severity of this disease is directly dependent upon the number of worms present in the body, the duration of the infestation, and the response of the host (the infested dog is the host).
+Dogs suffering from heartworm disease are, in fact, infested by the organism Dirofilaria immitis, a parasitic nematode (roundworm) commonly referred to as the heartworm.
+The severity of heartworms in dogs is directly dependent upon the number of worms present in the body, the duration of the infestation, and the response of the host (the infested dog).

 In regions where Dirofilaria immitis is endemic, dogs without proper heartworm protection are almost 100 percent likely to suffer from heartworm infestation.
 The heartworm is mainly endemic in geographic areas with tropical and subtropical climates, and is also commonly found along the Atlantic and Gulf Coasts, and the Ohio and Mississippi river basins.
 The presence of Dirofilaria immitis is not limited to these areas, however, it is found worldwide.
 Dogs have been diagnosed with heartworm disease in all 50 U.S. states.